-SAE is the leading global specialist in creative media education with courses in animation, audio, design, film, games, and web and mobile.
-Established in 1976, SAE now spans the globe with 47 campuses in 23 countries.
+SAE is the leading global specialist in creative media education with courses in animation, audio and music, design, film, games and web and mobile.
+Established in 1976, SAE now spans the globe with almost 50 campuses worldwide.

-In Australia, SAE provides courses to more than 3,000 students across six campuses in Brisbane, Byron Bay, Sydney, Melbourne, Adelaide and Perth.
-SAE offers government accredited courses including certificates, diplomas, associate degrees, bachelor degrees and masters.
+In Australia, SAE provides courses to more than 3000 students across six campuses in Brisbane, Byron Bay, Sydney, Melbourne, Adelaide and Perth.
+SAE offers government-accredited courses including certificates, diplomas, associate degrees, bachelor degrees and postgraduate programs. .

-With SAE, from day one, you’ll start creating in world-class facilities, on the latest software and equipment, under the guidance of expert lecturers.
+From day one at SAE, students start creating in world-class facilities, on the latest software and equipment, under the guidance of expert lecturers.

 Located in Brisbane’s creative hub in West End, campus facilities include: